pirovc/ganon/READMEnew.md

 To use custom sequences, just provide them with `--input`. ganon will try to retrieve all necessary information necessary to build a database.

-*ganon expects assembly accessions if building by file (e.g. file names should be similar as `GCA_002211645.1_ASM221164v1_genomic.fna.gz`) or accession version if building by sequence (e.g. headers should look like `>CP022124.1 Fusobacterium nu...`).* More information about building by file or sequence can be found [here](#target-file-or-sequence---input-target).
+*ganon expects assembly accessions if building by file (e.g. filename should be similar as `GCA_002211645.1_ASM221164v1_genomic.fna.gz`) or accession version if building by sequence (e.g. headers should look like `>CP022124.1 Fusobacterium nu...`).* More information about building by file or sequence can be found [here](#target-file-or-sequence---input-target).

 It is also possible to use non-standard accessions and headers to build databases with `--input-file`.
 This file should contain the following fields (tab-separated): file, [target, node, specialization, specialization_name].

 <details>
-  <summary>Examples</summary>
+  <summary>Examples of --input-file</summary>

 Using `--input-target sequence`: